 Vineyard: Vineyard: 900 feet above sea level with a south, south-western exposure and a density of 2300 plants per acre.

 Four hours of decant time and this needed it, the structure in this wine is big.
 The nose is dark fruit, plum, earth and deep spices.
 The palate is rigid with both tannins and acid but that does not hold back the enjoyment of the tight fruit and big structure.
 The finish is very long and very good.
-Sagrantino is an underappreciated grape and even at this price point is impressive.
+Sagrantino is an underappreciated and impressive grape.

 TASTING NOTES FOR THREE EXCELLENT MONTEFALCO SAGRANTINOs • Tenuta Alzatura • Tabarrini • Scacciadiavoli